 Most program revisions may be handled by a degree program modification that will go through the regular UCCC workflow and do not require IHL review/approval.
-However, if over 50% of the courses in a curriculum will be deleted, modified, or added, then the guidelines for addition of a newprogram (and concurrent deletion of the old program) should be followed.
-If a program is modified to include a new CIP number then IHL requires the modification to be treated as a new degree program.
+However, if over 50% of the courses in a curriculum will be deleted, modified, or added, the program proposer should consult with the Director of Academic Quality in the Office of Institutional Research and Effectiveness to determine whether a program modification is appropriate or if a new degree should be considered.
+If a program is modified to include a new CIP number, the Director of

+Academic Quality will work with the SACSCOC liaison to modify the API at IHL.
 All course proposals: whether for addition, deletion, or modification, associated with the proposed addition of a degree program must be submitted at the same time as the proposal for the program addition.